ttrulock1/homework-five/README.md

 Application deploys correctly, loads with no errors, submitted to github correctly.
 Github repo contains the code.

 Application user experience is intiutive and easy to navigate, as well as clean and polished.
-Furthermore, it is identical to the mock-up functuality and nearly identical in terms of look.
+Furthermore, it is identical to the mock-up's functuality and nearly identical in terms of look.

 Repository has a unique name, follows best practices for file structure and name conventions.
 Repository contains mutitple commit messages and this updated readme file.